World Veterinary Endoscopy and Minimally Invasive Surgery Meeting - event details

 - Equine Endoscopy Chair: D. Hendrickson, DACVS, MS, ACVS Founding fellow MIS, Colorado State University

 Founder | International Pediatric Endosurgical Group (IPEG)

-Over a Quarter Century of Eliminating Thoracotomies in Infants and Children
+Presentation: Over a Quarter Century of Eliminating Thoracotomies in Infants and Children

 Dr. Steve Rothenberg completed medical school and general surgery residency at the University of Colorado in Denver.
 He then spent a year in England doing a fellowship in General Thoracic Surgery prior to returning to the states where he completed a two year Pediatric Surgery fellowship at Texas Children’s Hospital in Houston.
-He returned to Colorado in 1992 where he has been in private practice.
-Dr. Rothenberg was one of the founding members of the International Pediatric Endosurgical Group (IPEG) and is a past president.
+Rothenberg returned to Colorado in 1992 where he has been in private practice.
+Rothenberg was one of the founding members of the International Pediatric Endosurgical Group (IPEG) and is a past president.

 Director | R&D – Medtronic

 Presentation: The Art and Science of Surgical Energy: Principles, Applications and Risks